Health is in the Gut

 Gut bacteria serve as immune protection against pathogens but in some cases they have taken over and contributed to transmission of a disease.
 This in unusual but is what happens in Lupus.
 Again it is an imbalance in specific strains of bacteria against others that contribute to the disease.
 By supplementing with the anti-inflammatory strains of lactobacillus and bifidobacterium symptoms of Lupus were reduced.
 In animal studies both lymphadenopathy and glomerulonephritis were affected by this simple intervention.
 Treatment with just bifido prevented the immune system from becoming over activated.2 A disrupted gut microbiota is associated with decreased DNA replication and repair.
 Impaired carbohydrate and amino acid metabolism have also been associated with gut dysbiosis.
 Therefore, we see dysbiosis epigenetically harming the body’s repair system and metabolism.

-Rheumatoid Arthritis and Oral Microbiome Health
+Rheumatoid Arthritis & the Microbiome

 Increased levels of aggregatibacter actinomycetemcomitans (Aa) in oral cavities due to peridontitis may be connected to rheumatoid arthritis.
 Research suggests that the oral microbe Aa may trigger autoimmunity in rheumatoid arthritis.
 Therapies that treat Aa infection and improve the health of the oral microbiome may be valuable in the treatment of RA.
 Confirming the presence of Aa and then treating it would be the first step.
 Dietary interventions to reduce inflammation and probiotics specific to the oral microbiome would ideally be part of treatment.